makerdao/dai.js/README.md

 `export DEBUG="dai:testing"`

+You can also run these tests on the local test network with the command `yarn test:integration`.

 ### Handling changes to contract code

 If you have deployed contract code changes to the testchain, run `scripts/install-testchain-outputs.sh` to copy any updated ABI files and contract addresses to their expected locations.